Kamran-Afzali/Kamran-Afzali.github.io/_posts/HI/Unis_1_3_new.md

 #### Buffalo

 The University at Buffalo offers graduate programs emphasizing both research and specialized professional training.
 The School of Engineering and the School of Medicine jointly provide research-oriented training in Biomedical Informatics, offering MSc and PhD degrees recognized by the American Medical Informatics Association (AMIA).
 Healthcare professionals can pursue specialized training through two faculties.
-The School of Medicine offers an ACGME-accredited Clinical Informatics Fellowship, focusing on medical education.
+The School of Medicine offers an Accreditation Council for Graduate Medical Education (ACGME) accredited Clinical Informatics Fellowship, focusing on medical education.
 Additionally, the School of Pharmacy offers a dual degree program, combining a Doctor of Pharmacy (PharmD) with an MS in Biomedical Informatics, equipping graduates with a unique blend of pharmaceutical and informatics expertise.

+##### Outline

-- Research oriented training in biomedical informatics, jointly offered by the School of engineering and School of medicine (Msc and PhD in biomedical informatics AMIA recognized)
+- Research oriented training in biomedical informatics, jointly offered by the School of engineering and School of medicine
-- Specialized training for healthcare professionals also possible through two faculties
+  - Msc and PhD in biomedical informatics, AMIA recognized

+- School of Medicine
-- School of Medicine: Clinical informatics Fellowship ACGME accredited (medical education)
+  - Clinical informatics Fellowship ACGME accredited (medical education)

-- School of Pharmacy : PharmD + MS in biomedical informatics double degree
+- School of Pharmacy
+  - PharmD + MS in biomedical informatics double degree

+##### links

 - [Departments](https://arts-sciences.buffalo.edu/faculty-staff/department-program-directory.html)
 - [Undergraduate programs](https://www.buffalo.edu/undergrad-programs.html)
 - [Graduate programs](https://www.buffalo.edu/grad/explore/about/programs.html)

 - Jacobs School of Medicine and Biomedical Sciences/School of Engineering and Applied Sciences
   -  [Biomedical Informatics PhD ](https://www.buffalo.edu/grad/programs/biomedical-informatics-phd.html)
   -  [Biomedical Informatics Msc ](https://www.buffalo.edu/grad/programs/biomedical-informatics-ms.html)

 - Jacobs School of Medicine and Biomedical Sciences
   -  [Clinical Informatics Fellowship](https://medicine.buffalo.edu/departments/biomedical-informatics/education/clinical-informatics.html)
 -  School of Pharmacy and Pharmaceutical Sciences